After latest suicide, the Vessel in New York City's Hudson Yards ponders its future

 As expected, the Luminous Veil worked as designed and stopped suicides at the Bloor Viaduct.
 However, the 2010 study found that in the first few years after the barrier was installed the rate of deaths by jumping across Toronto remained unchanged, suggesting the suicides simply moved elsewhere.
 However, the 2017 study found that in the long-term, suicides by jumping had declined across the city with no associated increase in suicide by other means.

-"When you limit people's access to people's methods, you see fewer deaths in an area," Sinyor said.
+"When you limit people's access to lethal methods, you see fewer deaths in an area," Sinyor said.
 "That is because people who are suicidal ultimately can find other ways of coping if in the moment a means of death is not readily available."

 Taken together, the studies show that preventing suicide is about more than just a barrier at a single location, Sinyor told CNN.
 In particular, he criticized the media coverage at the time that pushed the harmful myth that suicidal people aren't worth saving.

-"The lesson of the Bloor Viaduct is that a suicide prevention barrier is an effective suicide program but needs to be paired with safe public messaging," Sinyor said.
+"The lesson of the Bloor Viaduct is that a suicide prevention barrier is a component of an effective suicide prevention program but needs to be paired with safe public messaging," Sinyor said.

 "Suicide never has to happen," he added.
 "It is preventable.
 And people who are struggling should seek help, because help is out there."